NOVEMBER 23RD, 2021

 Employers aren’t taking this lightly.
 In a highly competitive environment where everyone is fishing from the same small talent pool, many employers are working to improve employee attraction and retention.
 We’ll explore many of those steps in this post — and how effective they are — but first, let’s explore why employee retention is important.

 When a company’s best competitive advantage is its people, it’s easy to see why attracting and retaining top talent is valuable.
 While high employee retention can help increase your profits by up to four times, gaps in skills and talent put a strain on your future growth.
 The cost of continued employee turnover can also chip away at your bottom line.

 Replacing even one employee can cost you up to nine months’ worth of that employee’s salary.
 If that employee were making $60,000 a year before exiting your company, that means you would spend upward of $45,000 recruiting, onboarding, and training their replacement.
 How could that possibly be?
 Turnover comes with a bunch of indirect costs, including:

-The loss of knowledge.
 When someone leaves your company, they take their institutional knowledge with them.
 Imparting that wisdom on a new hire takes time and resources.

-The time it takes to find a replacement hire.
 Only 30% of businesses are able to fill a vacant role within 30 days; the other 70% take anywhere from one to four months.

-The time it takes for that individual to get up to speed.
 Your new hire isn’t going to be fully productive at first.
 In fact, it will probably take them eight months to reach full capacity.

 In just nine years’ time, the U.S. is expected to lose $430 billion a year due to poor workplace retention.
 It’s no wonder that 87% of HR specialists count employee retention among their top priorities.